WebDevAbdullah/number-guessing-game/README.md

 This is a simple number guessing game implemented in TypeScript.
 The game randomly selects a number between 1 and 100, and the player has to guess the number within a limited number of attempts based on the selected difficulty level.

+This project is based on the roadmap for the [Number Guessing Game](https://roadmap.sh/projects/number-guessing-game).

 ## Features

 - Three difficulty levels: Easy, Medium, and Hard.